 Memory and Multimodal Subjectivity in You Don’t Know What War Is

-• Dr. Dharmapada Jena Lecturer in English, Govt.
+• Dharmapada Jena Lecturer in English, Govt.
 Jr. College, Phulbani, Odisha, India

 War, Trauma, Memory, Subjectivity, Multimodality